nomocas/mini-wysiwyg/README.md

 Known bugs :
 - Firefox and p tags : executing createLink and list (ordered or not) as p child don't work and throw a NS_ERROR :
-	=> work around : use anything else than a p tag.
+	=> work around : use anything else than a p tag as editable element.

 Well tested in Chrome and Safari.